 We recommend that if you are hoping to attend a UWC outside of Canada that you have an updated passport that will not expire during your dates of study before you begin the nominations paperwork.

 National Committees try to get to know every student and prepare them thoroughly for what awaits them at their school or college so that they are ready for and equipped to make the most of their UWC experience.

 At this point in the process the NCC pairs incoming students with current or recent Canadian students at the school they’ll be attending.
 This can be helpful in navigating these unfamiliar waters and preparing for life at UWC.

 Life at UWC

 While you are a student at UWC, your parents/guardians and the NCC receive term reports from your school so we are kept up to date with your progress and experience.
-We love to hear how you are doing and we welcome you to be in touch with us any time.
+We love to hear how you are doing, and we welcome you to be in touch with us any time.
 The NCC can provide support to students and their parents during the two-year school/college experience.

 Life after UWC

-National Committees play a big role facilitating alumni engagement with UWC.
+National Committees play a big role in facilitating alumni engagement with UWC.
 This is a growing function of the NCC and we hope to increasingly serve the decades’ worth of UWC alumni from and in Canada.
 We are keen to be an ‘alumni hub’, and become the go-to place for Canadian alumni to engage with UWC.
 We also know alumni play a key role in strengthening and sustaining the work of our national committee.
-Alumni already form the back-bone of the NCC – having lived through the UWC experience; they are our ideal advocates, mentors, and examples of how to “live-the-mission”.
+Alumni already form the backbone of the NCC – having lived through the UWC experience; they are our ideal advocates, mentors, and examples of how to “live-the-mission”.